-Our goal at My Phone Feeds Kids is to empower YOU to impact the world.
+Our goal at My Phone Feeds Kids is to help as many people as possible by empowering YOU to impact the world.
 We believe it should be easy to make a difference and connect with other people who do too.
 Our platform demonstrates how your individual actions matter while showing how together we can accomplish more.
 We are committed to bringing you unorthodox and practical tools to help you improve our world.
 Learn more below.

 Who we are

-My Phone Feeds Kids is a social enterprise started by Luke Roberts, a former mechanical engineering student who left the PhD program at the University of Maryland to follow his dream of changing the world by empowering people and creating art.
+My Phone Feeds Kids is a social enterprise started by Luke Justin Roberts, a former mechanical engineering student who left the PhD program at the University of Maryland to follow his dream of changing the world by empowering people and creating art.
 Luke worked with his dad to build the app and learn marketing from the ground up.
 Both are driven by a passion to make a difference in the world.
-Luke also writes songs and plays in the band They’ll Have Dreams with his brother Daniel (you can watch some of their music videos on their Patreon page).
+Luke also makes music videos on his YouTube channel Luke Justin Roberts.